Nini-gal/ParcelCollectorManagement-1/README.md

 ## Class responsibilities

 File           | Responsibility
-- **Main.java**:Entry point.
+- **Main.java**: Entry point.
 Logs the user in, then routes to either the admin menu or the student flow.

 - **User.java**: Base class with shared fields (name, id, email, phone) used by both Admin and Student.